samuelschnurr/luminance-detection/README.md

 - Enemy handling
     - Vision, navMesh movement
     - Detecting, following and forgetting the player
-- Jetpack with limited but reloading fuel
+- Jetpack with limited but charging fuel
 - Flashlight to put luminance on elements
 - Luminance detection